-- 17.1 The following holidays shall be observed by the MESA with respect to all covered employees:
+17.1 The following holidays shall be observed by the MESA with respect to all covered employees:

-- 1. New Year's Day (January 1)
+1. New Year's Day (January 1)

-- 2. Martin Luther King Jr. Birthday (3rd Monday in January)
+2. Martin Luther King Jr. Birthday (3rd Monday in January)

-- 3. Washington's Birthday (3rd Monday in February)
+3. Washington's Birthday (3rd Monday in February)

-- 4. Memorial Day (Last Monday in May)
+4. Memorial Day (Last Monday in May)

-- 5. Independence Day (July 4)
+5. Independence Day (July 4)

-- 6. Labor Day (1st Monday in September)

-- 7. Indigenous Peoples' Day (2nd Monday in October)
+- 6. Labor Day (1st Monday in September) - 7.
+Indigenous Peoples' Day (2nd Monday in October)

-- 8. Veterans Day (November 11)
+8. Veterans Day (November 11)

-- 9. Thanksgiving Day (4th Thursday in November)

-- 10. Day after Thanksgiving (4th Friday in November)

-- 11. Christmas Day (December 25)

-- 12. Floating Holiday

-- 13. Floating Holiday

-- 14. Floating Holiday

-- 17.2 If any holiday falls on a Saturday, the preceding Friday shall be observed as the holiday; and if a holiday falls on a Sunday, the following Monday shall be observed as the holiday. - 17.3 If a holiday occurs on the employee's first normal day off, the employee shall take the preceding day as the holiday; if however, the holiday occurs on the employee's second consecutive normal day off, the employee shall take the following day as the holiday.
-If the City determines that, due to operational needs, the foregoing requirements cannot be met, the employee and department head may agree to a substitute day off within thirty (30) days of the day on which the holiday would have otherwise been observed. - 17.4 An employee who works on a holiday observed by the MESA shall be compensated for such holiday at the rate of time and one-half (1-1/2) the straight-time hourly rate in addition to regular holiday pay.

-In this instance the employee may at the approval of his/her supervisor elect to have any portion of the compensation for holidays worked credited as compensation time.

-17.5 Floating Holidays.
-Eligible employees shall be granted three (3) floating holidays each fiscal year on the first day of the first pay period beginning on or after July 1 of the respective year.
+- 9. Thanksgiving Day (4th Thursday in November) - 10.
+Day after Thanksgiving (4th Friday in November) - 11.
+Christmas Day (December 25) - 12.
+Floating Holiday - 13.
+Floating Holiday - 14.
+Floating Holiday - 17.2 If any holiday falls on a Saturday, the preceding Friday shall be observed as the holiday; and if a holiday falls on a Sunday, the following Monday shall be observed as the holiday. - 17.3 If a holiday occurs on the employee's first normal day off, the employee shall take the preceding day as the holiday; if however, the holiday occurs on the employee's second consecutive normal day off, the employee shall take the following day as the holiday.
+If the City determines that, due to operational needs, the foregoing requirements cannot be met, the employee and department head may agree to a substitute day off within thirty (30) days of the day on which the holiday would have otherwise been observed. - An employee who works on a holiday observed by the MESA shall be compensated for such holiday at the rate of time and one-half (1-1/2) the straight-time hourly rate in addition to regular holiday pay. - In this instance the employee may at the approval of their supervisor elect to have any portion of the compensation for holidays worked credited as compensation time. - 17.5 Floating Holidays.
+Eligible employees shall be granted three (3) floating holidays each fiscal year on the first day of the first pay period beginning on or after July 1 of the respective year. - 17.6 Bargaining unit employees shall be granted one (1) additional floating holiday each fiscal year on the first day of the first pay period beginning on or after July 1 of the respective year.
+This additional floating holiday may only be used on the day before the Thanksgiving, Christmas Eve or New Year's Eve holidays and may be taken in 1⁄2 day increments prorated based on the number of hours in the employee's normal work week.